New Zealand Trading Portal

 Trade Overview

 New Zealand, whose capital city is Wellington, is a constitutional monarchy with a parliamentary democracy.
-It is approximately the size of Colorado and has a population of roughly 5 million.
-The county is divided into two major islands.
+It is approximately the size of Colorado and has a population of roughly 5.2 million.
+The country is divided into two major islands.
 The North Island is home to approximately 78 percent of the population while the South Island boasts a larger land mass with varied topography from deep fjords to many steep mountain peaks.

 U.S. Department of State